johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 133.0.3065.69)**, which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+This update contains the following Microsoft Edge specific security fixes:

 - [CVE-2025-21401](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2025-21401)

 ## February 6, 2025